-Steven M. Dubinett, Associate Vice Chancellor and Senior Associate Dean for Translational Research, was named Interim Dean of the David Geffen School of Medicine at UCLA on September 1st, 2021.
+Steven M. Dubinett, Associate Vice Chancellor and Senior Associate Dean for Translational Research, was named Interim Dean of the David Geffen School of Medicine at UCLA on September 1st, 2021, and named Dean of the David Geffen School of Medicine at UCLA effective June 5, 2023.

 Dr. Dubinett directs the UCLA Clinical and Translational Science Institute (CTSI) and is jointly appointed as Distinguished Professor in the Departments of Pathology and Laboratory Medicine, Molecular and Medical Pharmacology, and Medicine, where he served as Chief of the Division of Pulmonary Critical Care, Sleep Medicine, Clinical Immunology and Allergy since 2006.
 As chief of the Division, which serves thirteen clinical locations in Southern California, Dr. Dubinett has recruited over 100 faculty.
 He has fostered sub-specialization, including programs in Interventional Pulmonology, Sleep Medicine and lung transplantation.
 The division is home to nationally acclaimed training programs in pulmonary and critical care medicine, sleep medicine, interventional pulmonology, allergy and immunology, and lung transplantation.
 UCLA Pulmonology has ranked within the top 5 programs by U.S. News & World Report for the past three years.